You may as well stop reading at this point if you are not interested in counter trend reversal trading.

 The 90T allows you to optimize your entry and suggests where a reasonably tight stop-loss order can be placed...The 120T chart gives a better perspective for determining how much of a reversal you might expect from the divergence in order to set a reasonable target...

-Comparing Histogram DivergencesNotice that the 90T has a MACD histo and a TRIX histo...both trend indicators work very similarly - its just a matter of preference as to which to use...The 180T chart also shows Stochastic divergence.
-Its not unusual to have divergence on one time frame but not on the others.
+Comparing Histogram DivergencesNotice that the 90T on the right has a MACD histo and a TRIX histo in the study panes...Both are trend indicators and work very similarly - its just a matter of preference as to which to use (see the next chart for further comparisons)...The 180T chart also shows Stochastic divergence.

 (for immediate entry)

 2) Stop+TTO at the trend line, directly above the developing bar

 (entry order would be activated if or when price broke-out)

 3) Limit+TTO at the trend line after the break-out

 (requiring a re-test of the break-out level for entry)

 (The links above take you to MBT's NavPro documentation - See chapter 13 - Order Type)

 All three types of orders could have been deployed.
 After the 3 indicator divergence set up was spotted there was at least a minute to place the orders.